International cricket is in turmoil.

 And the mobile phones of Butt and bowlers Mohammad Amir and Mohammad Asif have been confiscated by Scotland Yard detectives as part of their investigation into the allegations.

-Watch him bowl, he is a true talent.
+He is a true talent.
 A prodigy.
 And his potential demise from these allegations is among the saddest of this scandal’s fallout: